anggawakharisma/final-assessment/README.md

 this is a simple crud using java spring-boot

 **
-1 merchant can have many store per merchant to do data collection
+this code allow a merchant to do data collection in case 1 merchant will have many stores

 Endpoint:
 //to create merchant